michaelcraiger/fefos/README.md

 <p style='text-align: justify;'>

-Creating binary oxide phase diagrams is an extremely time consuming process both experimentally and computationally through DFT.
-Exploring all of chemical space is a daunting task but may be necessary if we are to discover novel functional materials.
+Creating binary oxide phase diagrams is a time consuming process both experimentally and computationally, and exploring all of chemical space is a daunting task but may be necessary if we are to discover novel functional materials.
+This repo contains code to predict oxide stability with errors on par with deep learning methods.

 ## Overview